 Fitchburg held two advertised public hearings and a Providers meeting to solicit comments about community development and housing needs.
-Throughout the development process of this Plan, written and verbal comments on community development and housing needs in the city were solicited from lower income neighborhood organizations, minority organizations, previous program year applicants, and the general public through advertisements in the local print, radio, and television media; public hearings; consultation with other provider groups; and a posting of the draft Plan on the city's web page.
+Throughout the development process of this Plan, written and verbal comments on community development and housing needs in the city were solicited from lower income neighborhood organizations, minority organizations, previous program year applicants, and the general public through advertisements in the local access television, social media, and email blasts; public hearings; consultation with other provider groups; and a posting of the draft Plan on the city's web page.